hmf/javaFXClientMill/README.md

 $ ./mill -i --watch HelloWorldJava.run
 ```

-Note that the first command execute a default applications.
+Press the button to print a hello message to the console.
+Note that the first command executes the default applications.
 A module may have several applications.
-To execute such a class explicitly indicate the class name sing the `runMain` command.
-Press the button to print a hello message to the console.
+To execute one of these applications, explicitly indicate the class name using the `runMain` command.

 Another option is to use to extend the `javafx.application.Application` class and use it indirectly.
 The [HelloWorldJava/src/button/Main.java](HelloWorldJava/src/button/Main.java) shows how to start a OpenFX Java application using the [Mill HelloWorldJava module](build.sc#L355).
 Here is a list of possible commands: